|When:||December 26, 27, 28, 29 and 30|

 Cricket bookies will often provide different special offers to customers on the Boxing Day Test.
 Popular legal bookie promos include:

 - Cash back if the team you backed ends up losing after taking a lead in the first innings

 - Cash back if your player scores a century yet is not the top scorer in the innings

 - Enhanced odds on the Test match result in the lead-up to the game

-These kinds of specials can take your betting experience from good to great.
+These kinds of specials can take your Boxing Day betting experience from good to great.
 It is nice to have a little insurance on your bets and, as the old saying goes, breaking even is as good as a win on the punt.
-Getting your money back, even if it is in the form of bonus bets, is a great way to both cut your losses and also give you a little something to reinvest.
-Always do your research into bookie promotions and make yourself familiar with the terms and conditions.
+Always do your research into cricket promotions and make yourself familiar with the terms and conditions.